-I. Election of ten directors for a one-year term to expire at the 2017 Annual Meeting of Stockholders;
+I. Election of nine directors for a one-year term to expire at the 2018 Annual Meeting of Stockholders;

-John W. Alden

-Fred A. Allardyce

-Stephen E. Gorman

-William M. Legg

-Kathleen D. McElligott

-Judy R. McReynolds

-John H. Morris

-Craig E. Philip

-Steven L. Spinner

-Janice E. Stipp
+Eduardo F. Conrado Stephen E. Gorman Michael P. Hogan William M. Legg Kathleen D. McElligott Judy R. McReynolds Craig E. Philip Steven L. Spinner Janice E. Stipp

 - II.
-Ratification of appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2016; - III.
+Ratification of appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2017; - III.
 Advisory vote on executive compensation; - IV.
-Approval of material plan terms of the Executive Officer Annual Incentive Compensation Plan, as amended, for purposes of complying with the requirements of Section 162(m) of the Internal Revenue Code, as amended (the "IRC"); and - V. Consideration of such other matters as may properly be brought before the meeting affecting the business and affairs of the Company.
+Advisory vote on the frequency of holding future advisory votes on executive compensation; and - V. Consideration of such other matters as may properly be brought before the meeting affecting the business and affairs of the Company.

-The Board of Directors recommends a vote "FOR" each of the nominees for election to the Board, "FOR" ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2016, "FOR" the approval of the compensation of the Company's Named Executive Officers, and "FOR" the approval of the material plan terms of the Executive Officer Annual Incentive Compensation Plan, as amended, for purposes of complying with the requirements of Section 162(m) of the IRC.
+The Board of Directors recommends a vote "FOR" each of the nominees for election to the Board, "FOR" ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2017, "FOR" the approval of the compensation of the Company's Named Executive Officers, and "FOR" the approval of an annual advisory vote on executive compensation.